 Sharjah Airport Museum

-A number of old aircraft can be found in the aircraft hangar at Al Mahatta Museum including a 1962 VC10, and a 1953 Comet along with a section of an Imperial Airways aeroplane with the original cockpit, seats, etc.
+The aircraft hangar at Al Mahatta Museum houses several old aircraft, including a 1962 VC10 and a 1953 Comet, as well as a section of an Imperial Airways aeroplane with the original cockpit, seats, etc.

-The next section of Sharjah Airport Museum hosts temporary exhibitions by Sharjah municipality.
+The next section of the Mahatta Museum, or Sharjah Airport Museum, hosts temporary exhibitions by Sharjah Municipality.

 This is followed by a fabulously laid-out exhibition on the development of flight, from insects and birds through to spacecraft.